-Are you passionate about wildlife conservation or the health and welfare of domestic, exotic, farm or zoo animals?
-Gain the knowledge you need to make a difference with our animal science courses.
+Are you passionate about studying animals and wildlife?
+Gain the skills you need to make a difference with our Animal Science courses.

-You will gain in-depth understanding of the wider animal world and biological science through a unique combination of theory, applied work and relevant experience with our many industry partners to prepare you for your future career.
+You will gain in-depth understanding of animal-based biosciences through a combination of theory, applied practical work and relevant professional experience with our many industry partners to prepare you for your future career.

 The animal care industry is worth £1 billion to the UK economy.
-It has 13,000 businesses, 78,000 employees and a huge number of volunteers
+It has 13,000 businesses, 78,000 employers and a huge number of volunteers

 - BSc (Hons) Animal Behaviour and Welfare